Synthetixio/project-template-python/README.md

 pip install -r requirements.txt
 ```

-4. Copy the `.env.example` file to `.env` and fill in the values for your RPC and wallet.
+4. Make a copy of the .env.example file, name it .env, and then enter the details for your RPC and wallet.

 5. Run the status script: